estherkang14/estherkang14/README.md

 ## What I'm working on now:

-  - While I'm job searching, I'm currently working on a project with some friends to bring another friend's family's restaurant to the world wide web with the goal of making online ordering available.
-We're working with a few frameworks I've never worked with before, so this is a great learning experience for me while also solidifying previous knowledge of React and Redux!
-I'm also going to learn how to implement and use Stripe as a payment source for the online ordering process and working very closely with UX designers to bring their designs to life with a whole bunch of personal CSS.
-Though it's not completely finished, our website is now live!
-Check it out here: <a href="http://thekoopusa.com/">The Koop</a>
-  - I am also working on my portfolio page.
+  - I am  working on my portfolio page.
 I have a basic one in progress, but I hope to combine my ideas for design with my skills in coding to create a portfolio that expresses my style and work.
   - I'm also strengthening my Javascript knowledge and, in the future, will be looking into Node.js, Java, and iOS development!